With the festivity season now over, it’s time to get our butts in gear and start planning our marketing goals for 2021.

 I’ll give you an example to help get you thinking about your why.

-So.
-I run a membership programme alongside my business partner Helene Musso, called The Hearts in Business, and my why for doing this is as follows:
+So, I used to run a membership programme, and my why for doing this was as follows:

 I’d recommend exploring your financial why too – what your goal/chosen action is going to give on a financial level.
 I know for us nurturers, we’re not driven by money, but it certainly helps to give us what we need (or our families) in life, so it’s important to consider this too.